 9. What Kind of Materials Will You Use?

 You should also look for manufacturer designations.
 Is the roofing contractor a preferred provider for the major suppliers of shingles and roofing materials in the industry?
 Roofing materials manufacturers only work with roofing companies that are known for delivering the highest quality roofing installations.
-At Nu Look, we are an Owens Corning™ Platinum Preferred Contractor — an invitation-only designation given to less than 1% of roofing companies in the country.
-Not only are the jobs we perform covered by our own warranty, they are backed by the Owens Corning™ manufacturer’s guarantee for as long as you own your home.
+Not only are the jobs we perform covered by our own warranty, but they are also backed by the guarantee for as long as you own your home.

 Let’s Talk About Your New Roof

 Is it time to replace your home’s roof?
-Call Nu Look Home Design today to talk with one of our roofing experts about your options, including roof replacement cost.
+Call Nu Look Home Design today to talk with one of our roofing experts about your options, including roof replacement costs.